harshitrajsinha/learn-js/Notes.md

-To Master: Strings and its methods, Arrays and its methods, Objects, browser events, scope - Node vs Window/browser, this
+To Master: Strings and its methods, Arrays and its methods, Objects, Browser events, scope - Node vs Window/browser, this keyword

 --------------------------------------------------

-* A lot of browsers does not understand new and fancy syntax of JS like classes,  arrow functions.
-Solution => bring a tool in-between (modern JS) and browser that can convert modern JS into regular JS or browser-based JS, JS that browser understands
+* A lot of browsers do not understand new and fancy syntax of JS like - classes,  arrow functions.
+Solution => Introduce a tool in-between that can convert modern JS into classical JS or browser-based JS.

-* These tools are - Babel, Webpack (used by Bun)
+* These tools are - Babel, Webpack

 * Modern JS code -> bundled -> transpiled -> compiled.
 This can be done using languages such as C, Go, Rust, Zig (used by Bun)

+* Babel is a traspiler, which is a process of converting source code written in one programming language into another language that has a similar level of abstraction, which transpiles (converts) modern JavaScript into a version compatible with older browsers (e.g., converting ES6 arrow functions into ES5 functions).
+* Webpack is a module bundler (like parcel, rollup) that converts/bundles multiple JS files into a single large file that browser then uses to load the JS application.
+It resolves the problem of multiple files and their dependency on eachother as well as the loading of modules in different files in a specific order.

 * Bun use JavaScript Core (used by Safari web browser) as a runtime engine instead of popular V8 or spider monkey